georgekosmidis/Marv-with-Azure-OpenAI/README.md

 ## Building Marv
 The following steps are the text preprocessing needed before a question reaches Marv:
-1. The entire discussion history is included in every post.
+1. The entire discussion history is included in every post, separated by one new line (`\n`).
-1. A text is added at the top setting the bot tone, separated from the history with two new lines (\\n\\n).
+1. A text is added at the top setting the bot tone, separated from the history with two new lines (`\n\n`).
-1. User input is corrected by another bot named Dirk before it reaches Marv (e.g. hello marv -> Hello, Marv!)
+1. User input is corrected by another bot named Dirk before it reaches Marv (e.g. `hello marv` -> `Hello, Marv!`)
-1. The participant name is added before each discussion entry (e.g. Human:... \n Marv:... \n Human:...)
+1. The participant name is added before each discussion entry (e.g. `Human:... \n Marv:... \n Human:...`)

 ## Demo
 You can try your luck at https://marv.georgekosmidis.net but Marv is usually down (its up only during my presentations).